andyatkinson/rideshare/README.md

 - Add Trip Position model, and populate it with sample rows
 - Remove some experimental PG extensions from the application DB
+- Perform a conversion from unpartitioned to partitioned trip_positions table using pgslice

 `drop extension sslinfo`, `drop extension pg_buffercache` for now, these may return later.
 This cleans up the `db/structure.sql` so that it reflects